 [Also read our election preview: East German state elections pose litmus test for coal exit plans]

-Social Democratic Party of Brandenburg (SPD) and Left Party of Brandenburg (DIE LINKE)
+Social Democratic Party of Brandenburg (SPD), Green Party of Brandenburg and Christian Democratic Party of Brandenburg (CDU)

 Minister President: Dietmar Woidke (SPD)

-Minister for Economic Affairs and Energy: Jörg Steinbach (SPD)
+Minister for Economic Affairs, Labour and Energy: Jörg Steinbach (SPD)

 Climate and energy policy in Brandenburg

 As a mainly rural and lignite-dependent state, Brandenburg is bound to experience upheaval as a result of Germany's planned exit from coal-fired power generation in 2038.
 The lignite industry is one of the state's largest private employers with 4,500 workers.
 But state premier Woidke has welcomed the coal exit commission's recommendations, calling them "a good result for Brandenburg and for Lusatia".
 German coal regions have been promised 40 billion euros by the country's coal exit commission to support structural change.

 The new government coalition of the SPD, CDU and the Greens have agreed that there will be no new lignite mines nor expansions of existing ones in the state.
 Nor will any villages in Brandenburg be resettled due to mining activities, the parties decided during coalition talks.